tannerdolby/eleventy-photo-gallery/README.md

 - About me page

 ## Contributing 🧡
-Feel free to contribute to this project by suggesting a new feature or wish to discuss anything.
-I built this for others to use, so let me know what you'd like to see added/modified.
+Feel free to contribute to this project by suggesting a new feature or modification.
+I built this template for others to use, so let me know what you'd like to see added/modified.

 - See a problem or have a suggestion?
 Open an [issue](https://github.com/tannerdolby/11ty-photo-gallery)
 - Take a look at [CONTRIBUTING.md](https://github.com/tannerdolby/11ty-photo-gallery/blob/master/CONTRIBUTING.md)